PandaDoc case studies

 -9 NPS dip among existing users (Managed)

-We anticipated a temporary drop in NPS from legacy users due to change aversion.
-To mitigate this, we intentionally retained the familiar colorful tiles under a secondary "Workspace activity" tab as a fallback.
-Once users adapted to the new workflow, we successfully moved this legacy view to the Reports section, fully realizing our clean navigation vision.
+I anticipated a temporary drop in NPS from legacy users due to change aversion.
+To mitigate this, I intentionally retained the familiar colorful tiles under a secondary "Workspace activity" tab as a fallback.
+Once users adapted to the new workflow, I successfully moved this legacy view to the Reports section, fully realizing the clean navigation vision.

 Reflections & Takeaways